Python4AstronomersAndParticlePhysicists/PythonWorkshop-ICE/README.md

 # Python for Astronomers and Particle Physicists, September 2017, ICE

-First python workshop for Astronomers and Particle Physicists, organized by ICE, IFAE and PIC
+First Python workshop for Astronomers and Particle Physicists, organized by ICE, IFAE, and PIC.

 ## Basic information